 (b) No more than one vehicle from the carpool is allowed on campus at a particular time.

-Payment Methods: Students can pay for their parking permits in one of two ways: (1) A one-time payment with a credit/debit card online through the cash net portal, or (2) by having the fee roll over to their student banner account and paying it off there.
+Students can pay for their parking permits in one of two ways: (1) A one-time payment with a credit/debit card online through the cash net portal, or (2) through tuition charge- where the permit charge rolls over to the student banner account where it can be paid off like any other SOU related charges.

 Faculty/Staff can pay for their parking permits in one of two ways: (1) one-time payment with a credit/debit card online through the cash net portal, or (2) through payroll deduction.
-Faculty/staff do not have the option to charge parking permits or parking citations to their SOU account.
+Faculty/staff do not have the option to apply parking permits onto their SOU account.

 Others: VIP and Emeritus Virtual Permits are free for those who are eligible.

-Faculty/staff (yellow) parking zones are enforced 6A-6P.
-After 6P and weekends (Saturday and Sunday) any university virtual permit including a paid meter pass is valid to park in this zone.
+Faculty/staff (yellow) parking zones are enforced 6am-6pm.
+6pm-6am and weekends (Saturday and Sunday) any valid virtual permit (long or short term) may park in this zone

-Student Commuter (green) parking zones are enforced 6A-6P.
-After 6P and weekends (Saturday and Sunday) any university virtual permit is valid to park in this zone.
+Student Commuter (green) parking zones are enforced 6am-6pm.
+6pm-6am and weekends (Saturday and Sunday) any valid virtual permit (long or short term) may park in this zone.

 (a) Signed loading zones are limited to 30-minute occupancy;